Nogardagem/os/start.md

 I found this site, [OSDev](https://wiki.osdev.org/Expanded_Main_Page), which has tons of stuff on how to make your own OS.
 Going to read through it and see what I get.

+The [Getting Started](https://wiki.osdev.org/Getting_Started) page has been the most significantly used page so far.

 ## Cross-compilers
 Looks like a [GCC cross-compiler](https://wiki.osdev.org/GCC_Cross-Compiler) is needed to translate C/C++ into the proper type of machine code that can be run without the host OS.
 As I am *planning* to run this directly from boot, without a host OS in the way, this may not be as relevant?
 But I have no idea.